intermine/bluegenes/tools/docs/tools.md

 ## Roadmap

 Currently tools are only supported in report pages.
+Some of the planned work:
-Longer term we would like to add support for tools in list results pages.
+ - Longer term we would like to add support for tools in list results pages.
+ - Support for global variables and events (i.e. for javascript libraries that aren't modern enough to export a single module).